A unified approach to time consistency of dynamic risk measures and dynamic performance measures in discrete time: Weak time consistency

 where $P_{t}:=\{Z\in L^{0} \mid Z\geq 0,\ E[Z|\mathcal{F}_{t}]=1\}$.
-Similar result is true for $\Esssup_{t}m$. \end{proposition} In \eqref{eq:essinf.eq.pt}, the random {variables $Z\in P_{t}$ may be treated as Radon-Nikodym derivatives w.r.t. $P$ } of some probability measures $Q$ such that $Q\ll P$ and $Q|_{\cF_{t}}=P|_{\cF_{t}}$. {The family $P_{t}$ may thus be thought of as the family of all possible $\cF_{t}$-conditional probabilistic scenarios.
-Accordingly, $\mu^{\inf}_{t}(m)$ represents the $\cF_{t}$-conditional worst-case preference update with respect to all such scenarios.} Note that combining Propositions~\ref{prop:mart.ref}~and~\ref{pr:essinf.cond.aa}, we obtain that weak acceptance time consistency of $\varphi$ is equivalent to the condition
+Similar result is true for $\Esssup_{t}m$. \end{proposition} In \eqref{eq:essinf.eq.pt}, the random variables $Z\in P_{t}$ may be treated as the Radon-Nikodym derivatives with resect to $P$ of some probability measures $Q$ such that $Q\ll P$ and $Q|_{\cF_{t}}=P|_{\cF_{t}}$. {The family $P_{t}$ may thus be thought of as the family of all possible $\cF_{t}$-conditional probabilistic scenarios.
+Accordingly, $\mu^{\inf}_{t}(m)$ represents the $\cF_{t}$-conditional worst-case preference update with respect to all such scenarios.} Note that by combining Propositions~\ref{prop:mart.ref} and \ref{pr:essinf.cond.aa}, we obtain that weak acceptance time consistency of $\varphi$ is equivalent to the condition

-which in fact is a starting point for almost all robust definitions of weak time consistency, for $\varphi$'s admitting dual representation~\cite{DetlefsenScandolo2005}.
+which is a starting point for almost all robust definitions of weak time consistency, for $\varphi$'s that admit dual representation~\cite{DetlefsenScandolo2005}.

 As next result shows, the weak time consistency is indeed one of the weakest forms of time consistency, being implied by any other concept of time consistency generated by a projective rule.

 \begin{proposition} Let $\varphi$ be a dynamic LM-measure and let $\mu$ be a projective update rule.
 If $\varphi$ is $\mu$-acceptance (resp. $\mu$-rejection) time consistent, then $\varphi$ is weakly acceptance (resp. weakly rejection) time consistent. \end{proposition}